This article was originally published in 2019 and most recently updated in March 2024.

 Fortunately, you can open a document and hit the Home button to navigate back to the dashboard immediately.

-As an alternative, you can use the Bookmark Editor to tag specific documents or the optical character recognition (OCR) built into the search functionality to find your documents faster.
+As an alternative, you can use the Bookmark Editor to tag specific documents or use the optical character recognition (OCR) built into the search functionality to find your documents faster.

 Unfortunately, OCR comes with a few drawbacks.
 While it can search through PDFs, images, typed text, and excerpts, it won’t include any handwritten notes you may have in your workspaces.